Automobile Manufacturers Association: Early names

 A different group called the Automobile Manufacturers' Association was active in the very early 1900s, but then dissolved.
 Another early group was the Association of Licensed Automobile Manufacturers, formed in 1903 and which was involved in licensing and collecting royalties from the George Baldwin Selden engine patent.
 Henry Ford effectively defeated the patent in court in 1911 and the Association of Licensed Automobile Manufacturers dissolved.

 However, the same manufacturers regrouped later in 1911 and formed the Automobile Board of Trade.
 In 1913, this became the National Automobile Chamber of Commerce.

 In 1934, this group renamed itself to the Automobile Manufacturers Association.
 This was the name the group had the longest and became the best known by.
 It focused upon establishing a code for fair competition.
 In 1939, it moved its headquarters from New York City, where it had been close to bankers, to Detroit, where the manufacturers were all based.
 The organization had a budget of $1 million at the time.

 Activities

+In the 1930s, they promoted disputed information that blamed pedestrians for fatal car wrecks.

+The Automobile Manufacturers Association sponsored the Automotive Golden Jubilee, a series of events that lasted ten days.
+It celebrated Detroit as the "Automobile Capital of the World" and the over 90 million automobiles that were made in the first 50 years of the industry.
+The festivities were organized by William S. Knudsen, former president of General Motors, and George W. Romney, of the AMA who became president of Nash-Kelvinator.
+The Jubilee culminated by bringing together fourteen living automotive pioneers.
+On May 31, the "Charles Clifton Award" was presented to the following for their contributions to developing an industry and putting people on wheels: